 These assets are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
-They principally comprise trade and other receivables and they are initially recognised at fair value and subsequently carried at amortised cost using the effective interest rate method, less provisions for impairment.
+They principally comprise cash and trade and other receivables and they are initially recognised at fair value and subsequently carried at amortised cost using the effective interest rate method, less provisions for impairment.
 Transaction costs are recognised in the Consolidated Statement of Comprehensive Income as incurred.

-The Company assesses whether there is any objective evidence that financial assets are impaired at the end of each reporting period.
+The Group and the Company assess whether there is any objective evidence that financial assets are impaired at the end of each reporting period.
 If any such evidence exists, the amount of the impairment loss is measured as the difference between the asset's carrying amount and the present value of estimated future cash flows, discounted at the original effective interest rate.
 The amount of the loss is recognised in profit or loss.